DSPython Logo DSPython

 • K-Means: Fast, scalable.
 Requires predefined K. Assumes spherical clusters.
 Requires scaling.

 • Hierarchical: Creates a Dendrogram.
-No predefined K. Slow for large data.
+No predefined K, but final K is chosen by cutting the tree.
+Slow for large data.

 • DBSCAN: Finds arbitrary shapes.
 Automatically flags outliers (-1).
 Sensitive to density variations.